turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 #### `.length`

-The length method tells you how many characters (including spaces) are in the string:
+The length method tells you how many characters are in the string (including spaces):

 {% irb %}
 $ greeting = "Hello Everyone!"